PM Morrison denies AUKUS mismanagement

 Mr Morrison denied the veracity of the report, saying the government “absolutely complied with all of the issues that needed to be addressed in forming that partnership”.

-“We understood absolutely what the requirements were and we met them 100 per cent,” the prime minister told reporters on Monday.
+“We understood absolutely what the requirements were and we met them 100 per cent,” he said on Monday.

 “I find it passing strange that you think we wouldn’t have maintained the absolute discretion, as we did with so many of our own cabinet.”

-Mr Morrison said the security pact between Australia, the US and the United Kingdom did receive bipartisan support and lauded himself for being the prime minister to secure the agreement.
+Mr Morrison said the security pact between Australia, the US and Britain did receive bipartisan support and lauded himself for being the prime minister to secure the agreement.

 “This was a process that, for 18 months, painstakingly working through incredible detail, incredibly sensitive issues, highly confidential.
 This wasn’t something I was going to be loose with,” he said.